cardano-foundation/testnets-cardano-org/resources/content/articles/en/vasil-feature-overview-en.md

 Currently, on Cardano mainnet, the collateral amount is set to 150% of the transaction fee, and no change is provided to the collateral UTXO.
 This means that if a script fails phase-2 validation, the DApp user will lose all the funds that are stored in the UTXO chosen for the collateral.

 With the Vasil hard fork, DApp developers will have the possibility to specify a change address for the script collateral.
 This means that in case the script fails phase-2 validation, only the right amount will be taken, and the remaining funds will be sent to the provided change address.

+## Single VRF implementation

+Vasil will also see enhancement of Cardano’s Cryptographic Primitives.
+Specifically, the Ouroboros’ Verifiable Random Function (VRF) will be optimized.
+A VRF processes cryptographic inputs — slot IDs, nonce, and VRF signing key — and produces random outputs.
+In Cardano, the VRF determines which SPO mints the next block.
+Before Vasil, there were two VFR functions executed on every network hop to validate a block.

+With the Vasil hard fork, one of these functions will be dropped, resulting in faster block validation and overall network syncing times.
+Please note that when syncing the chain, the performance improvement will be available only after the Vasil hard fork epoch.
+Until this point, the performance will remain the same.